codyjedmunds/ai-evaluation-portfolio/evaluator-qa-escalation-playbook/resolve_vs_escalate_flow.md

 Local resolution is preferred when it can be performed consistently, defensibly, and without introducing downstream risk.

+Escalation only adds value when it is **semantically coupled** to the problem it is meant to resolve—that is, when it can plausibly restore clarity rather than merely advance procedure.

 ---

 ## Step 1: Identify the Issue Type